 No treatment will be undertaken without your full and specific consent

-Provide urgent advice and care during practice hours as per our emergency walk in sessions and times.
+Provide urgent advice and care during practice hours as per our emergency appointment policy.
 Outside normal surgery hours, please call 111.

 Refer you for further professional advice and treatment when appropriate